 [ Read: Potassium Rich Foods ]

 Calcium deficiency symptoms are not visible during the early stage.
-But as the condition progresses, the following symptoms are experienced.
+But as the condition progresses, the following are the signs of calcium deficiency.

 1. Muscle Cramps: